stellar-deprecated/docs/guides/concepts/assets.md

 ### Controlling asset holders
+By default, anyone can create a trustline to accept an asset.
+However, as an anchor, you can **explicitly authorize** and **revoke** user access to your asset by enabling the following flags on your issuing account (read more [here](https://www.stellar.org/developers/guides/concepts/accounts.html#flags)).

-As an anchor, you can mark the issuing account `AUTHORIZATION REQUIRED`.
-With this setting, the anchor must approve anyone who wants to hold its credit, allowing it to control who its customers are.
-Approving is done by the anchor by setting the `Authorize` flag of an existing trustline to `true` with the [Allow Trust](./list-of-operations.md#allow-trust) operation.
+* `AUTHORIZATION REQUIRED`: with this setting, the anchor must approve anyone who wants to hold its asset, allowing it to control who its customers are.
+Approving is done by the anchor by setting the `Authorize` flag of an existing trustline to **true** with the [Allow Trust](./list-of-operations.md#allow-trust) operation.

-### Revoking access
-As an anchor, you can mark the issuing account `AUTHORIZATION REVOCABLE`.
-With this setting, the anchor can set `Authorize` flag of existing trustline to `false` with the [Allow Trust](./list-of-operations.md#allow-trust) operation, to freeze the credit held by another account.
-When credit is frozen for a particular account, that account can’t transfer the credit to any other account, not even back to the anchor.
-This setting allows the issuing account to revoke credit that it accidentally issued or that was obtained improperly.
+* `AUTHORIZATION REVOCABLE`: with this setting, the anchor can set `Authorize` flag of existing trustline to `false` with the [Allow Trust](./list-of-operations.md#allow-trust) operation, to freeze the asset held by another account.
+When an asset is frozen for a particular account, that account can’t transfer the asset to any other account, not even back to the anchor.
+This setting allows the issuing account to revoke assets that it accidentally issued or that was obtained improperly.
+To use this setting, `AUTHORIZATION REQUIRED` must also be enabled.

+**Example flow for an account with `AUTHORIZATION REQUIRED` and `AUTHORIZATION REVOCABLE` enabled:**
+1. User decides he/she wants to accept an asset
+2. User opens a trust line with this asset's issuing account
+3. Issuer authorizes the user's trustline
+5. User can accept and send the asset to whomever else has a trustline open with the issuer
+6. Issuer wants to freeze user's access to asset
+7. Issuer deauthorizes user's trustline
+8. User cannot send or accept this asset

+**An alternative flow:** Note it is possible to set these flags later.
+Maybe you originally allow anyone to open a trustline but later realize this was not a great idea.
+After issuing this asset, you can then set **both** of the above flags.
+At this point, everyone with an open trustline retains their authorized status, however you can now revoke trustlines and newly created trustlines must be explicitly authorized.

 ## Amount precision and representation
 Each asset amount is encoded as a signed 64-bit integer in the [XDR structures](https://www.stellar.org/developers/horizon/learn/xdr.html).
 An asset amount unit (that which is seen by end users) is scaled down by a factor of ten million (10,000,000) to arrive at the native 64-bit integer representation.
 For example, the integer amount value `25,123,456` equals `2.5123456` units of the asset.
 This scaling allows for **seven decimal places** of precision in human-friendly amount units.